-Risk assessment rules can then be applied to each transaction, ensuring that an appropriate level of authentication is always proposed.
+Risk assessment rules can then be applied to each transaction, ensuring that an appropriate authentication level is always proposed.

 Let's take an example.

-A low-value transaction in keeping with normal behavior patterns can be processed instantly.
-However, if a heightened risk is detected, such as an unusual location or unknown IP address, the transaction can be blocked, or additional authentication requested.
+In keeping with normal behavior patterns, a low-value transaction can be processed instantly.
+However, if a heightened risk is detected, such as an unusual location or unknown IP address, the transaction can be blocked, or additional authentication is requested.

-Geolocation, IP-addresses (the device being used) and keying patterns can create a strong combination to securely authenticate users.
+Geolocation, IP addresses (the device being used), and keying patterns can create a strong combination to authenticate users securely.

 Detecting unusual patterns